Russell Wilson Bio And Facts

 - Following the 2018 season, Wilson received a lucrative four-year contract extension worth $140 million from the Seattle Seahawks.

-- Wilson has been the offensive captain on the Seahawks for seven straight seasons (all but his rookie season).
+- Wilson was the offensive captain of the Seahawks for nine straight seasons (all but his rookie season).

 - Wilson released a mobile gaming app called Tally, which is supported by Jeff Bezos and Joe Tsai.
 He has his own clothing line called Good Man Brand.